-There is a limit on how much you could pay for these member costs.
-An out-of-pocket maximum caps how much you'll spend each plan year on the combination of deductible, copays, and coinsurance.
-See page 22 to learn about your out-of-pocket maximum.
+There are limits on how much you could pay for these member costs.
+These limits cap how much you'll spend each plan year on the combination of deductible, copays, and coinsurance.
+See pages 22-23 to learn about your out-of-pocket maximum and the non-Community Choice coinsurance limit.